-His is one of at least eight boutique super-prime property management companies claiming to offers services to luxury homeowners in London.
+He is one of at least eight boutique super-prime property management companies claiming to offers services to luxury homeowners in London.
 Some of his better-known competitors include Quintessentially, John Taylor, Gore, Knightsbridge Management and the London Management Company.

-“London has always attracted HNW buyers and despite our current political turmoil, it will continue to be a haven for wealthy people for a whole host of reasons.
+“London has always attracted HNW buyers and despite our current political turmoil, it will continue to be a haven for wealthy people for a whole host of reasons.”

-“However we have seen growth in the number of services specifically targeting this audience from buying agencies to bespoke moving agencies to interior stylists all offering personalised and high quality services.”
+“However we have seen growth in the number of services specifically targeting this audience from buying agencies to bespoke moving agencies to interior stylists all offering personalised and high-quality services.”

 Nina Harrison, Director at Haringtons buying agency